How to Easily Fix a Garbage Disposal & Save Money

 The vast majority of homeowners resort to a plumber the moment the garbage disposal doesn’t work, or if it does act weird.

 I am particularly guilty of that until I called a plumber friend of mine to walk me through diagnosis and repair.

 What I heard from him is that 8 out of 10 calls with a garbage disposal problem can be dealt with by the homeowner, saving anywhere between $150 and $200.

 Common Garbage Disposal Problems & Troubleshooting

-If you new to tackling the garbage disposal then you are in for a pleasant surprise.
-You will know and be able to easily correct most common issues.
+If you are new to tackling the garbage disposal then you are in for a pleasant surprise.
+You will know and be able to easily correct the most common issues.